In maths an invariant of an object is a quantity that stays the same when you make some sort of a change to the object.

 Why do we care about invariants?

 Knowing the invariants of an object for a given type of transformation is incredibly useful.
 For starters, it tells you that you don't need to re-measure or re-calculate the invariant quantity after you've applied the transformation.
-You don't need to re-measure the angles of a triangle after you have rotated, reflected or translated it.
-And you don't need to recalculate the solution of a linear equation after you have multiplied each of its coefficients by the same constant.
+You don't need to re-measure the angles of a triangle after you have scaled it.
+You don't need to re-calculate the difference between two numbers after you've moved them along the number line by the same amount.
+And you don't need to worry about having created or lost holes when morphing a shape without tearing or gluing.

 This article was produced as part of our collaboration with the Isaac Newton Institute for Mathematical Sciences (INI) – you can find all the content from our collaboration here.
 The INI is an international research centre and our neighbour here on the University of Cambridge's maths campus.
 It attracts leading mathematical scientists from all over the world, and is open to all.
 Visit www.newton.ac.uk to find out more.